Falkgaard/nix-config-learning/v2/README.md

 ## [`./scripts`](scripts)

 This directory hasn't been added yet, but it will contain any shell scripts that might be useful.
-Mainly convenience ones, such as a script for adding a new user (by copying some default template), assigning users to hosts, (re)building a specific host, etc.
+Mainly convenience ones, such as a script for adding a new user (by copying some default template), assigning users to hosts, (re)building a specific host, etc

 ## [`./system`](system)